As a parent, I believe it is important to speak, think and pray positive and uplifting words over our children.

 That’s why affirmations for moms are important to me.
 It’s a way for us to build ourselves up and send powerful reminders that we are making an impact in the lives of our tween and teenage sons – even when we’re only getting half-syllable responses from them.

-Note: This post will be updated with each of the affirmation articles I share throughout the month of April 2022.
+Note: This post will be updated with each of the affirmation articles I share them.